ReviewMyContract.aiReview My Contract

 Severance agreements frequently include non-compete, non-solicitation, and non-interference provisions that continue to restrict your professional activities after employment ends.
 These restrictions require careful analysis — in many situations, they are weaker than they appear.

 Non-Competes in Severance: A Critical Distinction.
 Some employees signed a non-compete as part of their original employment agreement.
 Others first encounter non-compete language in their severance offer.
-This distinction matters enormously:
+This distinction matters:

 — *Pre-existing non-compete:* If you signed a non-compete as a condition of employment and the severance agreement merely incorporates or restates it, the non-compete's enforceability depends on the original agreement's terms and applicable state law — not on whether you sign the severance agreement.

 — *New non-compete in severance:* If the severance agreement introduces a new non-compete you did not previously agree to (or extends the geographic scope or duration of an existing one), the question is whether the severance payment constitutes adequate consideration for the restriction.
-Courts have split on this — some require independent new consideration beyond merely ratifying existing employment-based restrictions.
+Courts have split on this.
+In *Labriola v.
+Pollard Group, Inc.*, 152 Wn.2d 828 (2004), the Washington Supreme Court held that continued employment alone is not adequate consideration for a post-employment non-compete signed after the employment relationship is established.
 The clause above acknowledges this issue by expressly stating that the severance benefit constitutes independent consideration.

 State Law Enforceability.
 Non-compete enforceability varies dramatically by state.
-California, Minnesota, North Dakota, Oklahoma, and (as of 2024) several additional states have banned or severely restricted employee non-competes.
-The FTC's 2024 non-compete rule — which would have prohibited most employee non-competes nationally — was struck down by federal courts, but legislative activity continues at the state level.
-If you are in a state with strong non-compete restrictions, the non-compete in your severance agreement may be largely or entirely unenforceable regardless of whether you sign.
+California (Bus. & Prof. Code § 16600), Minnesota (effective Jan.
+1, 2023), North Dakota (N.D.
+Cent.
+Code § 9-08-06), and Oklahoma have banned or severely restricted employee non-competes.
+The FTC's 2024 non-compete rule — which would have prohibited most employee non-competes nationally — was struck down in *Ryan LLC v.
+FTC* (N.D.
+Tex.
+2024), but legislative activity continues at the state level.

 Reasonable Scope Requirements.
-In states that do allow non-competes, courts generally require that the restrictions be reasonable in scope: (1) geographic area — a national non-compete for a regional salesperson may be overbroad; (2) duration — 6-12 months post-termination is generally more defensible than 24+ months; (3) industry/role restriction — the non-compete should be limited to roles that genuinely compete, not any employment in a broad industry.
-Overly broad restrictions are often struck down entirely or "blue-penciled" (judicially modified to be reasonable).
+In states that do allow non-competes, courts generally require that the restrictions be reasonable in scope: (1) geographic area — a national non-compete for a regional salesperson may be overbroad; (2) duration — 6-12 months post-termination is generally more defensible than 24+ months; (3) industry/role restriction — the non-compete should be limited to roles that genuinely compete, not any employment in a broadly defined industry.

 Non-Solicitation Provisions Are Increasingly Scrutinized.
 Non-solicitation of customers and non-recruitment of employees are typically more enforceable than geographic non-competes because they target specific relationships rather than broad employment restrictions.
 However, courts increasingly require non-solicitation provisions to be limited to customers with whom the employee personally had contact and to be reasonable in duration.
 A prohibition on soliciting any customer of the company — including customers you never worked with — may be overbroad.